jpype-project/jpype/doc/userguide.rst

-be applied.  ``exact`` is restricted to Python objects whose type exactly matched the specified type.  ``instanceof`` accepts anything that matches isinstance to the specified type.  ``attribute`` checks for a particular attribute being on supplied type and thus allows a duck typing conversion.
+be applied.  ``exact`` is restricted to Python objects whose type exactly matched the specified type.  ``instanceof`` accepts anything that matches isinstance to the specified type.  ``attribute`` checks for a particular attribute being on the supplied type and thus allows a duck typing conversion.

-User supplied conversions are tested after all internal conversions have been exhausted and are always consider to be an implicit conversion.
+User supplied conversions are tested after all internal conversions have been exhausted and are always considered to be an implicit conversion.

 .. code-block:: python